weiliu620/weiliu620.github.io/reinforcement_learning_robotics.md

 ### gaussian processes for data-efficient learning in robotics and control
 Use Gaussian process to model the transition probability, derive a closed form expression for expected reward/cost for policy evaluation, and analytic policy gradients for policy improvement.

+But since we have Tensorflow and other libraries to calculate the gradient automatically, can we still define GP for the model, analytically derive the expected reward (i.e. value function) and use Tf to calculate and update its gradient?

 ### Gaussian process dynamic programming.pdf
 Model the value function and state value function as a GP, and use Q-Learning like methods.
 Also see references in this paper for model-based methods that use GP to approximate the model.

 This work also use GP as a policy approximation.

+### Gaussian processes in reinforcement learning
+Use GP as approximation of the model.
+Learn model from data.
+Model-based policy iteration.

+### Probabilistic Inference for Fast Learning in Control
+Not like above paper, this work directly optimize policy.